-In order to ensure wide inclusiveness of clinical and management colleagues from across NHSScotland, patients affected by Head and Neck Cancer and the wider public, several different methods of engagement are being pursued:

-Professional groups, health service staff, voluntary organisations and individuals:
+In order to ensure wide inclusiveness of clinical and management colleagues from across NHSScotland, patients affected by head and neck cancer and the wider public, draft documentation will be widely circulated for comment and feedback.
+This will include professional groups, health service staff, voluntary organisations and other relevant individuals.